LLI-hub/Disaster-Response-Pipeline/README.md

 Analyze disaster data from [Figure Eight](https://appen.com/figure-eight-is-now-appen/) to build a model for an API that classifies disaster messages.

+The data set contains real messages that were sent during disaster events.
+I have created a machine learning pipeline to categorize these events so that it can send the messages to an appropriate disaster relief agency.

+The project includes a web app where an emergency worker can input a new message and get classification results in several categories.

+The web app also display visualizations of the data.

 ## File Descriptions <a name="files"></a>

 There are 3 files available here to showcase work related to the above questions.